Codeception/Codeception/docs/modules/SOAP.md

 Requires of api function name and parameters.
 Parameters can be passed either as DOMDocument, DOMNode, XML string, or array (if no attributes).

+You are allowed to execute as much requests as you need inside test.
+But keep in mind that request xml is cleaned after each call.

 Example: